Wageningen Soil Conference 2019

 Wageningen, the Netherlands

-Wageningen University & Research, ISRIC and IBED are delighted to invite you to join us at the fourth edition of the Wageningen Soil Conference.
-As in previous editions, the aim is to discuss the importance of soils.
-In the 2019 edition, the focus will be on “Understanding soil functions: from ped to planet”.
-To do this we will adopt a new style of conference, with traditional conference talks in the mornings, followed by a range of scientific and interactive topic masterclasses in the afternoons (at no extra fee, fee is included in conference fee).
+Wageningen University & Research, ISRIC and IBED were delighted to invite you to join us at the fourth edition of the Wageningen Soil Conference.
+As in previous editions, the aim was to discuss the importance of soils.
+In the 2019 edition, the focus was on “Understanding soil functions: from ped to planet”.
+To do this we adopted a new style of conference, with traditional conference talks in the mornings, followed by a range of scientific and interactive topic masterclasses in the afternoons.

 Tuesday August 27